Why NOT to Wear a Helmet

 A head injury can ruin your whole day -- or life.

 A helmet doesn't just protect your noggin', it protects your face too.
-Black eyes, missing teeth and broken cheek bones aren't a good luck for you so #helmetup buttercup.
+Black eyes, missing teeth and broken cheek bones aren't a good look for you so #helmetup buttercup.

 Helmets saved an estimated 1,859 lives in 2016 and continue saving lives every day.